 “Which of you by taking thought can add one cubit unto his stature?
 And why take ye thought for raiment?
 Consider the lilies of the field, how they grow; they toil not, neither do they spin: and yet I say unto you, That even Solomon in all his glory was not arrayed like one of these.
 Wherefore, if God so clothe the grass of the field, which to day is, and to morrow is cast into the oven, shall he not much more clothe you, O ye of little faith?
 Therefore take no thought, saying, What shall we eat?
 Or, What shall we drink?
 Or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 Take therefore no thought for the morrow; for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof.”
 (Matthew 6:27-34)

 I knew my health was bad and getting worse, but so far I had succeeded by living in spite of my conditions, ignoring the problems as much as possible and attending them only as much as needed to make them less noticeable in daily life.
-It worked for many years, and I kept trying to force the continuation.
-Often that’s what we do: bandage ourselves up to get back on the track as quickly as possible.
+This strategy got me by for many years, and even after it no longer worked, I stubbornly tried to keep it going.
+Often that’s what we do: bandage ourselves to get back on the track as quickly as possible.

 I don’t want to test God’s patience like the children of Israel who followed God’s instructions to leave Egypt with the first Passover only to wander in the wilderness for forty years, refusing to take possession of the land God gave them and lamenting leaving their positions as slaves in Egypt (Exodus 11-19, Numbers 13-14).
 However, I feel that is exactly what I have done for so long.
 God called me to a different track in my life, but the safety and purpose of my old track made sense to me.
 I am so thankful that God has not turned me over to my own pride and lack of faith as He did the Israelites who were destined to die in the wilderness for their lack of faith and obedience.